Evaluating COVID-19 vaccine allocation policies using Bayesian $m$-top exploration: Vaccine policy evaluation

 \subsection{Establishing a ground truth to evaluate the framework}

+\tc{During a pandemic, the efficient distribution of vaccines is crucial to reach the largest possible number of people.} However, in practice, vaccine uptake is often lower than expected, e.g., due to factors such as vaccine hesitancy \cite{Chaudhuri2022}.
+Furthermore, the European Centre for Disease Prevention and Control has emphasized the need for interventions to boost vaccine uptake to effectively control COVID-19 \cite{Uptake2024}.
+In Belgium, a vaccine uptake rate of 75.7\% was recorded later in 2021 \cite{Catteau2021}, and accordingly, we adopt a vaccine uptake proportion of 75\% in our simulations.

-To validate our method, we establish a baseline scenario (Table \ref{table:configs}) where we simulate all strategies 100 times to identify the true set of optimal arms, to which we will refer as the \emph{ground truth}.
-This ground truth will be used to measure the performance of the algorithms with regards to their ability to identify the true set of optimal arms.
-Figure \ref{figure:config0_all_arms} shows the reward distributions for 100 simulations of all arms.
+To validate our method, we establish a baseline scenario with a 75\% uptake proportion (Table \ref{table:configs}), where we obtain 100 simulation replicates for each of the strategies, using the STRIDE stochastic individual-based model.
+This ground truth will be used to assess the performance of the algorithms to identify the true set of optimal arms.
+Figure \ref{figure:config0_all_arms} shows the reward distributions for 100 simulation replicates of each of the arms.

-The true top-10 vaccination strategies follow a distinct trend for the infection attack rate \infections\ (Figure \ref{figure:config_0_ground_truth}).
-Most noticeably, all 10 strategies prioritise vaccinating youngsters with \mRNA\ vaccines.
-Children do not receive a particular recommendation in the top-10 strategies.
-Both young adults and adults receive \adeno\ vaccines if they are prioritised, while elderly are not assigned any vaccine.
-However, we note that any remaining vaccines will be divided over the remainder of the unvaccinated population.
-Therefore, elderly will eventually be vaccinated, given these strategies after the target age groups have been finished.
+The true $m$-top vaccination strategies demonstrate a distinct trend for the infection attack rate \infections\ and the hospitalisation attack rate \hospitalisations\ (Figure \ref{figure:config_0_ground_truth}).
+Most noticeably, all 10 top strategies prioritise vaccinating youngsters with \mRNA\ vaccines. \tc{Children do not receive a particular recommendation in the top-$10$ strategies for \infections, as all vaccine types, including no vaccine, are present in these top-$10$ strategies.
+This indicates that assigning a particular vaccine type priority to children is less critical when reducing infections.} When optimizing for \hospitalisations, children are prioritized and receive \adeno\ vaccines in 7 of the top strategies.
+Young adults, adults and elderly receive \adeno\ vaccines if they are prioritised.
+Any remaining vaccines will be distributed among the remainder of the unvaccinated population.
+As a result, all age groups will eventually be vaccinated once the target age groups have been covered.
+We observe some overlap between the strategies for \infections\ and \hospitalisations, which is expected since reducing overall infections also contributes to lowering hospitalizations.